Perspective | As the Kennedy Center celebrates 50 years of musical theater, the challenge is more ambition moving forward

 Jeffrey Finn, the center’s vice president and executive producer of theater, is a retrospective technician: His “Broadway Center Stage” series, soon to embark on its fourth season, has offered some sterling short-run concert revivals of such musicals as “Next to Normal,” “The Who’s Tommy” and “The Music Man.”
 The pre-Broadway run in 2018 of the jukebox musical “Ain’t Too Proud: The Life and Times of the Temptations” was a rare Eisenhower Theater tryout in the Rutter era.
 Original theater programming has been focused chiefly on shows for young adults.

 Nothing on the Kennedy Center’s musical-theater roster has occurred even in the revival category to rival its productions of “Ragtime” (2009) and “Follies” (2011), both of which transferred to Broadway for modest engagements.
-And there has certainly been nothing on the scale of the Sondheim Celebration or even, for that matter, the 2008 curation of August Wilson’s 10-play 20th-century cycle.
+And there has certainly been nothing on the scale of the Sondheim Celebration or even, for that matter, the 2008 offering of August Wilson’s 10-play 20th-century cycle.

 The Kennedy Center’s mission statement says that one of its three pillars is “presenting, producing, and curating world-class art.”
 In theater, it’s relying these days far more on curating.
 I’ve asked the genial Finn on several occasions whether the arts center might originate more work.
 “It’s a goal of mine.
 It’s something that I always want to do,” he told me last month, adding that the time needed for the technical aspects of a new production, in the center’s limited and in-demand spaces, is hard to come by.